 College of Business and Management

 Migliano, K. (2019, March 23).
-Improved employee engagement through the application of systems thinking to develop team chemistry.
-Presented at the International Association of Applied Business Research (IAABR), International Academic Conference on Business, Economics, Finance, and Accounting, Orlando, FL.
+Improved employee engagement through the application of systems thinking to develop team chemistry [Conference session].
+International Association of Applied Business Research (IAABR), International Academic Conference on Business, Economics, Finance, and Accounting, Orlando, FL, United States.